Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Results

+Figure \ref{fig:connectomes} displays the results of FAQ (initialized at $J$) along with U, QCV, and PATH.
+The left panel indicates that FAQ \emph{always} perfectly unshuffles the chemical connectome, whereas none of the other algorithms ever perfectly unshuffles the graph.
+In light of Proposition 1, this is unsurprising.
+Indeed, there is a unique automorphism for this connectome, and the graph is asymmetric.
+For any choice of $Q_{(k)}$, the indefinite problem (\ref{eq:GM}) therefore has a unique solution, namely $Q_{(k)}\T$.
+FAQ finds this global minima in all the cases.
+Contrast this with equation (\ref{eq:GMc})---the objective function of PATH and QCV---which could have multiple global minima in $\mc{D}$.
+This could account for the high variance in the performance of QCV and PATH in Figure \ref{fig:connectomes}.

-To investigate the performance of \FAQ~ on undirected graphs, we ran \FAQ~ on binarized symmeterized versions of the graphs ($A_{uv}=1$ if and only if $A_{uv}\geq 1$ or $A_{vu} \geq 1$).
-The resulting errors are nearly identical to those presented in Figure \ref{fig:connectomes}, although speed increased by greater than a factor of two.
+The right panel compares the wall time of the various algorithms, running on an 2.2 GHz Apple MacBook.
+Note that we only have a Matlab implementation of FAQ, whereas the other algorithms are implemented in C. Unlike in the QAPLIB benchmarks, FAQ runs nearly as quickly as both U and QCV; and as expected, FAQ runs significantly faster than PATH.
+We also ran FAQ on a binarized symmeterized versions of the chemical connectome graph $\tilde A$ (i.e. $\tilde A_{uv}=1$ if and only if $A_{uv}\geq 1$ or $A_{vu} \geq 1$).
+The resulting errors are nearly identical to those presented in Figure \ref{fig:connectomes}, although speed increased for FAQ by more than a factor of two.
 Note that the number of vertices in this brain-graph matching problem---279---is larger than the largest of the 137 benchmarks used above.